ORIGIN OF BLACK TEA

 Nestled in these misty mountains is an ancient village where tea-makers invented Lapsang Souchong, the progenitor of the world’s Black teas.

-A sacred botanical wonderland, this region was the epic-center of the greatest tea raid in history in the mid 1800s.
+A sacred botanical wonderland, this region was the epicenter of the greatest tea raid in history in the mid-1800s.
 For centuries, this Wuyishan nature preserve attracted an endless cadre of European plant hunters and tea spies.

-Today, this nature preserve is still off limits to foreigners.
-We were able to gain special access to film the interview with Mr. Jiang and the traditional smokehouse that created the storied Lapsang Souchong Black tea around the early 1500’s.
+Today, this nature preserve is still off-limits to foreigners.
+We were able to gain exclusive access and interview Mr. Jiang on site.
+We also captured forbidden footage of the traditional smokehouse that created the storied Lapsang Souchong Black tea in the early 1500s.

 So how did the British steal the tea-making secret from Wuyi Shan and other regions so far inland from the coastal ports, where foreigners were banned during the mid-19th century?
 This made a fascinating chapter in 9 DRAGONS TEA, which I nicknamed “Tea Raider of the Lost Pot.”
 Be sure to sign up for our mailing list for exclusive screening updates.